fadado/shed/docs/reference-container.md

     Options:
-        -a, --all       Apply command to all containers -g, --group=""  Apply command to containers in named group -h, --help      Help information
+        -a, --all       Apply command to all containers -h, --help      Help information
         -l, --latest    Apply command to the latest created container -p, --propagate Propagate command to linked containers